-The school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education.

-Policies are consistent with Surrey Safeguarding Children Partnership (SSCP) and statutory requirements, are reviewed annually and that the Child Protection policy is available on the school website.

-The SSCP is informed in line with local requirements about the discharge of duties via the annual safeguarding audit.

-The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training, if there is not a panel conducting interviews then the individual will have completed the safer recruitment training.

-At least one member of the governing body has completed safer recruitment training to be repeated every five years.

-Staff have been trained appropriately and this is updated in line with guidance and all staff have read Keeping Children Safe in Education (2020) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.

-All staff including temporary staff and volunteers are provided with the school's child protection policy and staff behaviour policy.

-The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), volunteers and against other children and that a referral is made to the DBS and/or the Teaching Regulation Agency (as applicable) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned.

-A nominated governor for safeguarding is identified.

-A member of the senior leadership team has been appointed by the Governing Body as the Designated Safeguarding Lead (DSL) who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description.

-On appointment, the DSL and deputy(s) undertake interagency training (SSCP Foundation Modules 1&2) and also undertake DSL 'New to Role' and 'Update' training every two years as well as attending DSL network events, to refresh knowledge and skills.

-Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHE) and relationships and sex education (RSE).

-The governors, proprietors and school will ensure application filters and monitoring systems are in place to safeguard children online.

-The school will comply with DfE and Surrey County Council Children Missing Education requirements.

-The school will comply with regular data returns requested by the Local Authority, regarding all pupils, of statutory school age, attending alternative provision and/or on a reduced or modified timetable

-Appropriate online filtering and monitoring systems are in place.

-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Governing bodies and proprietors will ensure they have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.

-Enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors.

-Any weaknesses in Safeguarding are remedied immediately.
+- There is a whole school approach to safeguarding. - The school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education. - Policies are consistent with SSCP and statutory requirements, are reviewed annually and that the Child Protection policy is available on the school website. - The SSCP is informed in line with local requirements about the discharge of duties via the annual safeguarding audit. - The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training, if there is not a panel conducting interviews then the individual will have completed the safer recruitment training. - At least one member of the governing body or proprietor has completed safer recruitment training. - Staff have been trained appropriately and this is updated in line with guidance and all staff have read KCSIE (2021) part 1 and Annex B and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - All staff including temporary staff/supply staff, volunteers and contractors are provided with the school's child protection policy and if applicable the staff behaviour policy. - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), volunteers and against other children and that a referral is made to the DBS and/or the Teaching Regulation Agency (as applicable) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - Policies and processes are in place to deal with concerns (including allegations) which do not meet the harm threshold or "low level concerns" as defined in KCSIE 2021. - A nominated governor for safeguarding is identified. - A member of the senior leadership team has been appointed by the governing body/proprietor as the DSL who will take lead responsibility for safeguarding

+- and child protection and that the role is explicit in the role holder's job description. - That on appointment, the DSL and deputy(ies) undertake interagency training (SSCP Foundation Modules 1&2) and also initially undertake DSL 'New to Role' with 'Refresher' training every two years as well as attending DSL network events, to refresh knowledge and skills. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHE) and relationships and sex education (RSE). - Alongside school they will ensure application filters and monitoring systems are in place to safeguard children online. - The school will comply with DfE and the Surrey County Council Children Missing Education requirements. - The school will comply with regular data returns requested by the Local Authority, regarding all children, of statutory school age, attending alternative provision and/or on a reduced or modified timetable - Clear systems and processes are in place for identifying possible mental health concerns, including routes to escalate and clear referral and accountability systems. - Enhanced DBS checks (without barred list checks unless the governor is also a volunteer at the school) are in place for all governors/proprietors. - Any weaknesses in safeguarding are remedied immediately.